-The Labour Party manifesto (PDF) included a commitment to reduce gambling-related harm through, among other things, reforming gambling regulation, In August 2024, in response to a parliamentary question on what plans it had to reduce gambling advertising, the government said it would "consider the best available evidence" to inform decisions on how to fulfil its manifesto commitment.
+The Labour Party manifesto (PDF) included a commitment to reduce gambling-related harm through, among other things, reforming gambling regulation,

+On 17 October 2024, in response to a parliamentary question on the impact of gambling companies advertising through sport, the government said it was "considering the best available evidence from a wide range of sources" to inform decisions on how to fulfil its manifesto commitment.
+The government would provide updates "soon".